CelliesProjects/use_google_fonts_locally/README.md

 `xxd -i inputfile > outputfile`.
 This would be `xxd -i Roboto-latin.woff2 > Roboto-latin.h` for the latin file and `xxd -i Roboto-latin-ext.woff2 > Roboto-latin-ext.h` for both files.

-8. In the generated files, change the first line to `const unsigned char Roboto_latin_woff2[] = {` and the last line to `const unsigned int Roboto_latin_woff2_len = 15744;` If you don't declare the array as a const, it will end up in RAM memory instead of the FLASH memory.
+8. In the generated files, change the first line to `const unsigned char Roboto_latin_woff2[] = {` and the last line to `const unsigned int Roboto_latin_woff2_len = 15744;`
+If you don't declare the array as a const, it will end up in RAM memory instead of in FLASH memory.

+9. Add `#include #include "Roboto-latin.h"` and `#include "Roboto-latin-ext.h"` in your sketch.

+10. Set up ASyncWebServer to use the `Content-Type` header `application/x-font-woff2` when serving these files.